dark light

 Fantastic Weather

-Creates weather devices linked to the Dark Sky API.
+Creates weather devices linked to the Pirate Weather API (formerly worked with Dark Sky).

 GhostXML